If your car or truck has the dreaded check engine light come on, there are Do-It-Yourself scanner tools that can show the problem.

-The OBDII port talks directly to the vehicles computer and when used with a OBD2 scanner tool displays the problem with the engine.
+The OBDII port talks directly to the vehicle’s computer and, when used with an OBDIi scan tool, displays the engine’s problem.

-Most all OBD ports are located under the dashboard on the driver side and simply needs a scanner tool to plug into the connector and decode the codes.
+Most all OBD ports are located under the dashboard on the driver side and simply need a scanner tool to plug into the connector and decode the codes.

-There are many scan tools available from cheap to expensive
+There are many scan tools available, from low cost to expensive units.

-For example the low-cost unit Actron CP9125 PocketScan Code Reader which is a good tool for the Beginner.
+For example, the low-cost unit Actron CP9125 PocketScan Code Reader is a good tool for the beginner novice.

-It is an all-in one unit that can read codes and clear them from most any vehicle built after 1996.
+It is an all-in-one unit that can read codes and clear them from almost any vehicle built after 1996.

-There is also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.
+There are also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.

 These small Bluetooth OBD2 Dongles are good for occasional use and are very low-cost.